Music of Ukraine

-Ukrainian music covers diverse and multiple component elements of the music that is found in the Western and Eastern musical civilization.
-It also has a very strong indigenous Slavic and Christian uniqueness whose elements were used among the areas that surround modern Ukraine.
+The music of Ukraine covers diverse and multiple component elements of Western and Eastern European music.
+It has indigenous Slavic and Christian elements.

-Ukraine is also the rarely acknowledged musical heartland of the former Russian Empire, home to its first professional music academy, which opened in the mid-18th century and produced numerous early musicians and composers.
+The Ukrainian lands were the musical heartland of the former Russian Empire.
+The empire's first professional music school, established in Ukraine during the mid-18th century, produced its early musicians and composers.

-Modern Ukraine is situated north of the Black Sea, previously part of the Soviet Union.
-Several of its ethnic groups living within Ukraine have their own unique musical traditions and some have developed specific musical traditions in association with the land in which they live.
+Several Ukrainian minority groups have their own musical traditions.

 Folk music

-Ukraine found itself at the crossroads of Asia and Europe and this is reflected within the music in a perplexing mix of exotic melismatic singing with chordal harmony which does not always easily fit the rules of traditional Western European harmony.
+Ukraine's geographical position at the crossroads of Asia and Europe is reflected by the region's folk music, which is a mixture of exotic melismatic singing (the songs include single syllables of text while moving between different successive notes) and harmony which does not always easily fit the harmonic rules of traditional Western European music.

-The most striking general characteristic of authentic ethnic Ukrainian folk music is the wide use of minor modes or keys which incorporate augmented 2nd intervals.
-This is an indication that the major-minor system developed in Western European music did not become as entrenched in Ukraine.
+The most striking general characteristic of authentic Ukrainian folk music is the common use of minor keys containing augmented seconds, an indication that the tonality system developed in Western European music did not become as entrenched in Ukraine.

-Rhythmically the music rarely uses complex time-signatures, but compound meters are encountered, and the music can be extremely complex harmonically.

-Harmonically three and even four part harmony had developed and was recorded in the central steppe regions of Ukraine, but was not in popular use in the mountain regions by the late 19th century.
+Ukrainian folk music rarely uses unusual time signatures, but compound metres are encountered.
+The music can be harmonically complex.Three- and four-part harmony spread from the central steppe regions of Ukraine, but had become less popular in the mountain regions by the late 19th century.